javflores/javflores.github.io/_posts/2016-04-23-lscc-from-zero-to-continuous-delivery-with-docker-part-1.md

 ---
 layout: post
-title:  LSCC Workshop: From zero to Continuous Delivery with Docker (Part 1)
+title:  From zero to Continuous Delivery with Docker, day 1
 ---

 Sometimes I use my blog as a place to store my notes online.